codemacherUG/tile_proxy/Documentation/Usage/Index.rst

 Endpoint
 ================

-With this extension you can define a page in the Typo3 backend as an endpoint for maps.
+With this extension you can define a page in the TYPO3 backend as an endpoint for maps.

-If the slug for your page is e.g. tile-proxy, the data can be retrieved via URL domain:
+If the slug for your page is e.g. tile-proxy, the data can be retrieved from:

 ..  code-block:: javascript